kinow/kinoshita.eti.br/_posts/2017-04-02-fixing-qt-warning-qlayout-attempting-to-add-qlayout-to-qwidget-which-already-has-a-layout.md

 ---
-title: 'Fixing Qt warning "QLayout: Attempting to add QLayout "" to QWidget "", which already has a layout"'
-author: kinow
+date: 2017-04-02 12:01:03 +1300
+layout: post
 tags:
 - c++
 - krita
 - programming
 - opensource
-category: 'blog'
-time: '12:01:03'
+title: 'Fixing Qt warning "QLayout: Attempting to add QLayout "" to QWidget "", which already has a layout"'
 ---

 If you ever started Krita 3.x in your command line, and had a look at the console output,